Stock Movements

 Restock — stock added when you receive a delivery.
 Logged manually when new stock arrives.

-Order fulfillment — stock consumed when a product order is fulfilled.
+Order fulfillment — stock consumed when a product order is created.
 Caska calculates the quantity to deduct based on the product's recipe and order quantity.

 Manual adjustment — a direct correction made from the item's detail page, typically after a physical stocktake.